-THIS SEPARATION AND GENERAL RELEASE AGREEMENT (this "Separation Agreement") is entered into between Roelof Rongen, with an address at 131 Fairmount Road East, Califon, NJ 07830 (the "Employee") and MATINAS BIOPHARMA HOLDINGS, INC., having an office at 1545 Route 206 South, Suite 302, Bedminster, NJ 07921 (the "Employer").
+THIS SEPARATION AND GENERAL RELEASE AGREEMENT (this "Separation Agreement") is entered into between Dominick DiPaolo (the "Employee") and MATINAS BIOPHARMA HOLDINGS, INC., having an office at 1545 Route 206 South, Suite 302, Bedminster, NJ 07921 (the "Employer").
 Employer, together with its past, present and future direct and indirect parent organizations, subsidiaries, affiliated entities, professional employer organizations, related companies and divisions and each of their respective past, present and future officers, directors, employees, shareholders, trustees, members, partners, attorneys and agents (in each case, individually and their official capacities), and each of their respective employee benefit plans (and such plans' fiduciaries, agents, administrators and insurers, in their individual and their official capacities), as well as any predecessors, future successors or assigns or estates of any of the foregoing, is collectively referred to in this Separation Agreement as the "Released Parties."

-- A. Matinas and Employee entered into an employment agreement, dated March 1, 2017 (the "Employment Agreement"). - B. Matinas and Employee have been engaged in discussions regarding a separation from service and desire to settle all matters between them by entering into this Separation Agreement on the terms and conditions set forth herein.
+A. Matinas and Employee entered into an employment agreement, dated March 16, 2017 (the "Employment Agreement").

+B. Matinas and Employee have been engaged in discussions regarding a separation from service and desire to settle all matters between them by entering into this Separation Agreement on the terms and conditions set forth herein.